Talmaj/DNN-bench/README.md

 ![Bert-CPU](docs/figs/bertsquad-10.onnx-c5a.4xlarge.png)
 ![Resnet-CPU](docs/figs/resnet50v1.onnx-c5a.4xlarge.png)

-See further [analysis](docs/analysis.md) for more models benchmarked on different hardware.
+See [Comprehensive Analysis](docs/analysis.md) for more models benchmarked on different hardware.

 ## Supported devices and backends